OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 Next, we will set up a model that solves the Sellar problem by Collaborative Optimization (CO).
 CO is a two-level architecture with three optimizer loops, one at each discipline, and one acting globally.
-The global optimizer drives the design and coupling varibles towards an optimal solution that minimizes the objective while constraining to zero the sum of the squares of the residuals between the values commanded by the global optimizer, and those set by the local optimizers.
-The local optimizers each operate on their own discipline, driving its design variables while minimzing the residual between the actual value of the design variables and the values commanded by the global optimizer.
+The global optimizer drives the design and coupling variables towards an optimal solution that minimizes the objective while constraining to zero the sum of the squares of the residuals between the values commanded by the global optimizer, and those set by the local optimizers.
+The local optimizers each operate on their own discipline, driving its design variables while minimizing the residual between the actual value of the design variables and the values commanded by the global optimizer.